Sebastianhju/Runeterra-5e/Runes.md

 ### Gathering Storm  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/GatheringStorm.png" Align=left width=7% height=7%>

 At the start of every day, you gain the ability to alter the weather for that day.
-The Game Master may prompt you two weather options for that day, and you can choose with one will impact that day.
+The Game Master may prompt you two weather options for that day, and you can choose which one will impact that day.

 Whenever you are in stormy weather you gain 1+ crit chance to your attack rolls and whenever you roll for cold, lightning or thunder damage you can reroll any amount of damage dice once.